morkeltry/ruggya/README.md

 #### Special Power Bagholders
 - Not yet implemented but special powers can include: vote neutralisation, rug-proofing, bag-pumping

+## Gameplay
+After registration and before the game starts, players are allocated a character.
+To prevent real-life coercion, this stage is the only point at which a player can find out whether or not they are Maffya.
+Clicking 'Show Special Powers' will either reveal a modal, with special powers, or will do nothing.
+This is the ONLY time at which the Maffya status or otherwise is available in frontend state.

+When the game starts, all players, asynchronously, have the chance to vote to rug another (or more then one) player.
+(Currently the frontend is set to vote only 100%, but nothing prevents this from being changed to allocate partial votes to different players.
+The top row is the public vote that the relayer can reveal to all parties after the round.
+The lower row is the secret vote which only Maffya can use.
+All players can enter any votes in the frontend (because the Maffya / non-Maffya status of players is not available to prevent coercion) but if a non-Maffya player tries to enter a secret vote, it will be rejected by the relayer.
+Similarly, if the player changes the DOM to give themselves more than their allocated voting power.
+The relayer cannot ovverride this constraint, since fulfillment of the constraints is proved by circom and the resulting proof verified in the smart contract.

 ## Data structure
 STATE: